JLessinger/fb_prune/README.md

 Clean up your Facebook profile.
 Maintain control.

-fb-prune is a (soon-to-be) open source tool for finding material on your Facebook that you'd like to remove.
+fb-prune is an open source tool for finding material on your Facebook that you'd like to remove.
 You don't need to give any third party access to your account other than Facebook's own Graph Explorer tool.

 For good security reasons, but unfortunately for our purposes, you will need to manually delete unwanted content.